-MCA 451 Senior Project (3) Prerequisite: Senior standing
+MCA451 LEC: Senior Project (3)

 All MCA seniors are required to complete a culminating capstone project.
 Students will choose to complete a senior project, portfolio or thesis based on what will best prepare them for their post-graduation goals and objectives.
 Regardless of their choosing, students work extensively with faculty members to craft a final project that highlights their strengths and talents.